Plots a wind rose showing wind speed and direction with ggplot2.

 4,8or16.- n_speeds

-Numeric value as the number of equally spaced wind speed bins to plot.
-This is used if
+The number of equally spaced wind speed bins to plot when

-Numeric vector containing the cut points for the wind speed intervals, or
+A numeric vector with the cut points for the wind speed intervals, or

 NA(default).- col_pal